T-PYTHON-OCT-23/LAB_ORM-1/README.md

 # LAB_ORM-1

 ## Using what you learned , Create a Blog website .
-- Users can read the blog posts.
+- Users can read the blog posts.p
 - Users can Add a blog post.